python/cpython/Doc/tutorial/interpreter.rst

 On Windows machines where you have installed from the :ref:`Microsoft Store
 <windows-store>`, the :file:`python3.9` command will be available.
 If you have
 the :ref:`py.exe launcher <launcher>` installed, you can use the :file:`py` command.
-See :ref:`configuring-python` for other ways to launch Python.
+See :ref:`setting-envvars` for other ways to launch Python.

 Typing an end-of-file character (:kbd:`Control-D` on Unix, :kbd:`Control-Z` on Windows) at the primary prompt causes the interpreter to exit with a zero exit